Checklist for Drafting a Comprehensive Will in Singapore

 1. What Constitutes My Estate?

-First, it is helpful to consider the kinds of property you own or have an interest in and, in addition, what their value is (if only an estimate).
+First, it is helpful to consider the kinds of property you own or have an interest in and, in addition, what their value is (even if only an estimate).
 These could include:

-- Housing: A HDB flat, a private apartment or any other land or buildings
+- Housing: An HDB flat, a private apartment or any other land or buildings

 - Charges and mortgages: You should also take note of which property has been charged to secure a loan and what type of charge or mortgage it is